ly-web/appweb7/README.md

   See http://appwebserver.org/products/appweb/doc/product/index.html

-### Prerequisites:
+### Building

-    Ejscript (http://www.ejscript.org/downloads/ejs/download.ejs) for the Bit and Utest tools to configure and build.
+    You can build with make or with Bit.
+Bit is quicker and more flexible.
+    If building with Bit, download Bit from http://embedthis.com/downloads/bit/download.ejs

+    Images are built into */bin.
+The build configuration is saved in */inc/bit.h.

+### To Build with make:

+    make

+### To Build with nmake on Windows:

+    WinMake

-### To Build:
+### To Build with Bit:

     ./configure
     bit

-    Alternatively to build without Ejscript:

-    make

-Images are built into */bin.
-The build configuration is saved in */inc/bit.h.
+### To Run

+    cd src/server
+    ../../*/bin/appweb -v

+    or

+    bit run

 ### To Test:

     bit test

-### To Run:

-    sudo bit run

-This will run appweb in the src/server directory using the src/server/appweb.conf configuration file.
-To run appweb manually, you will need to put the target bin directory (OS-ARCH-PROFILE/bin) in your PATH.

 ### To Install: